foodfight/showz/scripts/episode77-test-kitchen.md

 * How are the [Chef Development Kit](http://downloads.getchef.com/chef-dk/) and Test Kitchen related?
 * Does Test Kitchen help run pre-convergance tests like linting an unit testing?
 * Interesting use cases for test-kitchen.
 Leveraging drivers to do development in the cloud when local machine restrictions won't allow for vagrant/vmware.
+* Does TK have any support for evaluating idempotence and/or run performance?
 * What does the future hold for Test Kitchen?
 * Test Kitchen & Windows Guest?
 Uhmmm is that possible?
 * How do bussers work?
 Are they run from the host machine or on the machine under test?